Dixon Ticonderoga

 The Dixon Ticonderoga Company (/taɪkɒndəˈroʊgə/) is an American manufacturer of office and art supplies based in Heathrow, Florida.
 A subsidiary of Italian-based F.I.L.A.
-SpA, the company offers a number of brands, with one of the most well-known being Ticonderoga: the yellow No. HB 2 pencil known for its distinctive green and yellow ferrule.
+SpA, the company offers a number of brands, with one of the most well-known being Ticonderoga: the yellow No. 2 (HB) pencil known for its distinctive green and yellow ferrule.
 Other brands include Dixon and Oriole pencils, Dixon Industrial products, Prang school and art supplies, and Lyra and Pacon art products.